slembcke/slembcke.github.io/_drafts/WaveSim.md

 # Animating Water with the FFT

-Time to dive into another example.
-If we make a list of waves, animate their phases, and pass them to the inverse FFT we should get a nice water animation.
-The gray bars are the amplitudes of the waves we will use (there are now 64 of them).
-The FFT defines the wavelengths for us, so all we need to do is make them move at the right speed by changing their phase.
-Earlier we figured out the phase rate should be `-time/sqrt(wavelength)`.
-With the FFT the wavelength = 1/i where i is the 0 based index of the wave.
-If we substitute that in, we get `-time*sqrt(i)`.
-Remember that the waves are defined by complex numbers, and we need to add our phase to theirs.
-Complex multiplication adds angles and multiplies lengths, so we just need to make a complex number with a length of 1 and the angle we want, and multiply by that.
-For now we are going to ignore the "backwards" waves and only process the first half.
-Enough words, demo time!
+With all that out of the way, let's animate some water with 64 waves and see what it looks like.
+Remember we have 3 wave parameters: wavelength, amplitude, and speed.
+We can pick the amplitudes ahead of time using the grey slider bars, the wavelenths define the speed `-time/sqrt(wavelength)`, and the inverse FFT defines the 64 wavelengths we will use.
+Let's simplify things even further for now.
+Let's ignore the backwards moving waves (the second half of them), and since _N_ is a constant for all waves we can just use _1/i_ as the wavelength expression when calculating the speed.
+We can multiply the whole thing by a constant instead to control the time scale of all the waves leaving us with just `-time*time_scale*sqrt(i)` for the wave speed.
+The last little detail is that the grey bars will give us a complex number with a length controlled by the bar, and a random starting phase.
+(Waves kind of [explode](https://youtu.be/iWKFPTgkpXo?t=490) if their phases _all_ line up at the same time, and that doesn't really happen in nature.)
+We need to add our animated angle to this number while keeping it's length.
+Remember that complex multiplication lets us add angles and multiply lengths.
+So if we multiply by `complex(cos(angle), sin(angle)`, then we the angle with a length of 1.

 <canvas id="fft1-waves" style="border:solid 1px #0002;"></canvas>

 <textarea id="fft1-code" rows="7" style="width:100%; font-size:125%" spellcheck="false">
-for(let i = 0; i <= waves.n/2; i++){
+for(let i = 0; i < waves.n; i++){
-  let phase = -time*sqrt(i)
+  let phase = -5*time*sqrt(i)
   let phase_complex = complex(cos(phase), sin(phase));
   waves[i] = complex_multiply(waves[i], phase_complex);
 }